 How many episodes are there?

-The first season totals eight episodes, all released on Nov.
-23. Of course, there will be more to come if the series gets the green light for a second season.
+The first season totals eight episodes, so it stands to reason that Season 2 will have at least that many episodes.
 Millar and Gough are eager for fans to meet this new version of the Addams family.
 They insist that, while it centers around familiar (read: iconic) characters, it serves as its own entity in the Addams Family universe.

 “That’s something that was very important to the show — that it didn’t feel like a remake or a reboot,” Millar explained to Vanity Fair in August 2022. “ It’s something that lives within the Venn diagram of what happened before, but it’s its own thing.
 It’s not trying to be the movies or the ‘60s TV show.
 That was very important to us and very important to Tim [Burton].”